solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     }
     ```

     > This policy will index all paths in your JSON document.
-This policy implements maximum percision (-1) for both numbers (max 8) and strings (max 100) paths.
+This policy implements maximum precision (-1) for both numbers (max 8) and strings (max 100) paths.
 This policy will also index spatial data.

 1. Replace the indexing policy with a new policy that removes the ``/relatives/*`` path from the index: